 He had thus been elected at all 21 general elections in the half century from 1901 to 1951.

 A record of service

 Hughes died in Lindfield, New South Wales, on 28 October 1952.
-His state funeral in Sydney was one of the largest Australia has seen: some 450,000 spectators lined the streets to watch the passage of a flag-draped coffin on a gun carriage accompanied by a 3km-long procession of mourners.
+His state funeral in Sydney was one of the largest Australia has seen.
+Some 450,000 spectators lined the streets to watch the passage of a flag-draped coffin on a gun carriage accompanied by a three kilometre-long procession of mourners.

 Hughes’ well-known support for conscription and his attempts at its introduction required the passage first of the Military Service Referendum Act 1916, after which the referenda were put and failed on both occasions.

 Hughes’ second government (1917–1919) introduced and had passed the following legislation.

 - The Australian Soldiers Repatriation Act 1917 established a Repatriation Commission to regulate assistance and benefits to returned soldiers and to the widows and children of soldiers killed.

 - The War Service Homes Act 1918 provided mortgage and rent assistance to returned servicemen.

 - The Electoral Act 1918 established preferential voting and is still in force under this title, though many times amended since 1918.

 - The fourth Hughes government 1919–1923 repealed the War Precautions Act.